George Cables

 George Andrew Cables (born November 14, 1944) is an American jazz pianist and composer.

 Early life

 Cables was born in New York City, United States.
 He was initially taught piano by his mother.
 He then studied at the High School of Performing Arts and later at Mannes College (1963–65).
 He formed the Jazz Samaritans at the age of 18, a band that included Billy Cobham, Steve Grossman, and Clint Houston.
-Cables' early influences on piano were Thelonious Monk and Herbie Hancock.
+Cables's early influences on piano were Thelonious Monk and Herbie Hancock.